134th ARW Airmen deliver holiday cheer through Santa Cops

-U.S. Air National Guard Airmen assigned to the 134th Air Refueling Wing at McGhee Tyson Air National Guard Base pose for a group photo after completing operation “Santa Cops” in Knoxville, Tennessee, Dec.
+U.S. Air National Guard Airmen assigned to the 134th Air Refueling Wing at McGhee Tyson Air National Guard Base distribute gifts as part of operation “Santa Cops” in Knoxville, Tennessee, Dec.
 7, 2024.
 In the 24th year of the program, Santa Cops raised more than $14,000 to shop for gifts and distribute at the East Tennessee Children’s Hospital.
-(U.S. Air National Guard Photo by Senior Airman Jesse Hanson)
+(U.S. Air National Guard Video by Senior Airman Jesse Hanson)

 |Date Taken: